Agent-driven remote debugger for Delphi

 Shipping fast, openly.

-0.1 is the first public release.
+v0.19.34 is the latest release.
 Here's what just landed and what's next.

 Next